rfhb/ctrdata/docs/reference/ctrdata-registers.md

   with results, which continue to be added.

-- **CTIS**: The EU Clinical Trials Information System, launched in 2023, holds more than 10,650 publicly accessible clinical trials, including more than 520 with results or a report.
+- **CTIS**: The EU Clinical Trials Information System, launched in 2023, holds more than 10,680 publicly accessible clinical trials, including more than 520 with results or a report.
 (To automatically get CTIS search query URLs, see [here](https://rfhb.github.io/ctrdata/#id_2-script-to-automatically-copy-users-query-from-web-browser))

-- **CTGOV2**: ClinicalTrials.gov holds almost 564,000 interventional and
+- **CTGOV2**: ClinicalTrials.gov holds more than 565,000 interventional
-  observational studies, including more than 17,000 interventional studies with results.
+  and observational studies, including more than 71,000 interventional studies with results.

-- **ISRCTN**: The ISRCTN Registry holds almost 27,500 interventional and observational health studies, including almost 15,000 studies with results.
+- **ISRCTN**: The ISRCTN Registry holds more than 27,500 interventional and observational health studies, including almost 15,000 studies with results.

 [TABLE]